bitofmind/swift-model/README.md

 The `Model` protocol provides an `onActivate()` extension point that is called by SwiftModel once the model becomes part of anchored model hierarchy.
 This is a perfect place to populate a model's state from its dependencies and to set up listeners on child events and state changes.

-> Any parent will always be activated before its children to allow the parent to set up listener on child events and value changes
+> Any parent will always be activated before its children to allow the parent to set up listener on child events and value changes.
+Similarly any children will always be deactivated (cancelled) before its parents

 ```swift
 func onActivate() {